lrcompanyVE/lrcompanyVE/README.md

  # 🎈 What do i like?

-I love Queen, Michael Jackson, Cancero, Eazy-E, and Ice Cube.
+I love Queen, Michael Jackson, Cancerbero, Eazy-E, and Ice Cube.
 My favorite music is rock, but I also like old-school rap and pop.
 I love war stories and movies.
 My favorite TV series is Breaking Bad.
 I like mathematics, and implementing it in Python.